Neurodevelopmental Effects Associated with Air Pollution:

 Something else that makes the early postnatal period especially perilous compared with the prenatal period: during gestation, the mother’s thyroid supply can supplement that of the fetus; this helps insure that thyroid-dependent prenatal brain development does not suffer from lack of that hormone.
 After birth, that external supply is obviously no longer present, at a time when breastfed infants’ own thyroid supplies are being reduced by major increases in toxins ingested, as explained earlier.

-So a question that ought to be considered is the following: If a mother receives elevated exposure to toxins during the third trimester of gestation, is there good reason to assume (as many people do) that harmful doses from that exposure are necessarily affecting the developing brain before birth?
+A question that ought to be considered is the following: Given that important developmental toxins are stored in mothers' bodies and later excreted in breast milk in many times greater concentrations (see Section 1.c above): if a mother receives elevated exposure to toxins during the third trimester of gestation, is there any reason to assume that harmful doses from that exposure are necessarily affecting the developing brain before birth?

 Section 2b: There is no satisfactory basis for the belief that neurological development is significantly vulnerable to toxins only prenatally.